Using Analogies in These 3 Situations Can Help Turn Prospects into Clients

 Analogies are invaluable tools for explaining concepts in simple terms.
 Once prospects understand why they should start an investment plan, and why they should work with you, they will be inspired to act.

 A couple of the video lessons and exercises in Don Connelly’s training program, Become Brilliant at the Basics: What They Don’t Teach You in Training, are about using analogies.

-If you’ve been a Financial Advisor for 5 years or less, watch this 4-minute video to learn how our 24-step training program will hep you kick-start your practice, stay in business and achieve great success.
+If you’ve been a Financial Advisor for 5 years or less, or you’re a seasoned Advisor who feels stuck at their level, watch this 4-minute video to learn how our 24-step training program will hep you kick-start your practice, stay in business and achieve great success.

 24 video lessons.
 24 exercises.
 5 LIVE group coaching sessions (included with the coaching program only).
 A survivor’s manual and an enormous advantage over your competition.
 Enroll today.